Workiva/react_testing_library/doc/migration_guides/component_rendering.md

 }
 ```

-> Note: For how to migrate the query and expectation portions of the test to RTL, see the [queries migration guide][queries-migration-guide] and [expectations migration guide][expectations-migration-guide].
+> Note: For more information on how to migrate the query and expectation portions of the test to RTL,
+> see the [other migration guides][all-migration-guides].

 ### Accessing Rendered DOM